saswatanand/symexbib/README.md

 A bibliography of papers related to symbolic execution
 ========

-Please feel free to add to the list.
+Please feel free to add to the list in the reverse chronological order.

 |Title|Venue|Year|